x157/x157.github.io/UE5/Mass/HowTo/SpawnEntities.md

     | [GetOrCreate](#MassEntityBuilder_GetOrCreate)
     | [Chaining](#MassEntityBuilder_Chaining)
     ]

+These are also valid ways to create Entities, but they're less preferred in UE 5.7+:

 - [Mass Spawner in Gameplay code](#MassSpawnerInCode) (UE 5.4+)
   - Use the Mass Spawner subsystem
   - Defer Spawn entities on demand from Gameplay code